 Electric Charges |

-This is the sum total of all electricity-related charges on this bill, including the Energy Charge, the Fuel Adjustment Charge, the Monthly Customer Charge, and the State Utility Tax. |
+This is the sum total of all electric-related charges on this bill, including the Energy Charge, the Fuel Adjustment Charge, the Monthly Customer Charge, the Senior Citizen Discount (if applicable), and the State Utility Tax. |

 Water Monthly Customer Charge |

-All CWLP water customers pay a monthly customer charge that reimburses the utility for administrative expenses—including meter reading and billing services—not covered by Water Consumption Charges.
-The amount of your monthly customer charge depends on the size of your water meter (as measured by the diameter of the water line coming in to the meter). |
+All Water Customers pay a Water Monthly Customer Charge that reimburses the utility for administrative expenses—including meter reading and billing services—not covered by Water Usage charges.
+The amount of your monthly customer charge depends on the size of your water meter. |

-Water Units / Consumption Charges |
+Water Units |

-You will be charged a certain rate (dollar amount) per unit (1 unit = 748 gallons) of water depending on your Rate Classification and your total Water Usage during the billing period.
+The Rate (dollar amount) based on your Rate Classification times the amount of Units (1 unit = 748 gallons) of water used during the billing period.
 The first five units of water used are billed at the lowest rate, the next five units are billed at a higher rate, and all usage over 10 units is billed at the highest rate. |

 Water Charges |

-This is the sum of all CWLP water-related charges on this bill. |
+The sum of all CWLP water charges on this bill. |

 Fire Protection Charges |

-This is the total monthly cost of your Fire Protection Line service. |
+The total monthly cost of your Fire Protection Line service. |

 Project Relief Contribution |